 How can you tell if your photographer is a professional?
 Look up their credentials, or ask them yourself!
 Professional photographers have memberships in professional organizations like the PPOC, CAPIC and PPA.
 Also, research past clients and what brands or businesses the photographer has worked with in the past.
 Well known brands are more likely to hire the best photographers in Calgary.

 Photographers are generally very lovely people and it’s reasonable to assume that a professional photographer is good at interacting with clients.
 But sometimes you’ll meet a prospective photographer with an amazing portfolio who turns into a stressed out tyrant that will make you and everyone else uncomfortable during the photo shoot.

 We get it – photoshoots can be stressful for photographers.
 It’s often a long day coordinating many moving parts, it’s physically demanding carrying hundreds of pounds of equipment and being alert to everyone and everything happening on set.
 That’s why it is so important when choosing a photographer to find someone who knows how to cope with stress.
 A great photographer will thrive, not collapse, under pressure.

 Pick a photographer who makes you feel comfortable and at ease during the photo session.
 I always recommend getting to know your photographer in-person prior to your photoshoot.
 You can invite your photographer out for coffee to discuss the details of the photography project and discover more about their background, their photographic process, the types of clients and projects they have worked on.

 It’s also important to remember that a photoshoot doesn’t end when the photographer puts their camera away.
-The next stage of any professional shoot is post-production and editing, so choose a photographer with open-communication.
+The next stage of any professional shoot is post-production and editing, so choosing a photographer with open-communication is essential.
 You should be able to communicate honestly about your vision for a shot and discuss the editing and retouching aspects.
 The best client-photographer relationships are created when the photographer lays out a clear process and there is good communication between all of the stakeholders.